PDM4AR/exercises/docs/02-graphsearch.md

     pass
 ```

 The `search` method has to be implemented for 3 different algorithms: Breadth First Search, Depth First Search and Iterative Deepening.
 The method should return the Path from start to end node (empty list `[]` if not found) and the opened nodes `OpenedNodes` during the search.
 More specifically, `OpenedNodes` should contain nodes in the order that they are popped from the search queue.
-Note: for Iterative Deepening, as the search state is reset at each iteration, `OpenedNodes` should only contain the nodes opened during the last iteration.
 When solving the graph search problem, the following conventions should hold:
 * Nodes are represented by Integers.
 * When a node is expanded, its neighbours are sorted in increasing order (from smaller to larger Int) and then added in block to the queue.
 Only the neighbours (if not already in the queue) shall be sorted when added and not the nodes already in the queue.
 Ex: The current queue is `Q = [0]`, if nodes to be added in DFS fashion are `{2, 1}` then the new queue will be `Q = [1, 2, 0]`.
-If a successor of the expanded node is already in the queue, it should not be added newly.
+For BFS and DFS, if a successor of the expanded node is already in the queue, it should not be added newly.
 I.e., given `Q = [0]`, with successors `{2, 1, 0}` then the new queue will be `Q = [1, 2, 0]`.

+For Iterative Deepening specifically:
+* As the search state is reset at each iteration, `OpenedNodes` should only contain the nodes opened during the last iteration.
+* Keep a visited set for each branch of the search: only skip a successor if it has already occurred on the current DFS path.
+Nodes explored in other branches remain eligible.
+For this reason, a node might appear multiple times in the `OpenedNodes` sequence (if revisited through different branches).

 ### Wavefront Planning